REUTERS SUMMIT-Dollar bears emerge from hibernation as post-COVID normality beckons

 global economic uncertaintyhttps://tmsnrt.rs/2JHDFba

-(Additional reporting by Megan Davies in NEW YORK and Elizabeth Howcroft; editing by Sujata Rao and Jane Merriman)
+(Additional reporting by Megan Davies and Kate Duguid in NEW YORK and Elizabeth Howcroft; editing by Sujata Rao, Jane Merriman and David Gregorio)

 ((sujata.rao@thomsonreuters.com; +44 207 542 6176;))